-An introduction to account-based marketing
+An introduction to the ABM campaign meaning in marketing

+Before we get into anything complicated, let’s define ABM in marketing first.
 Account-based marketing is a smart and effective way to tailor your marketing efforts to specific accounts.
 It’s a method of creating specific and specialized campaigns because instead of focusing on broad demographics or groups, you zero in on specific companies or even individuals.

 When you narrow your scope this way, it means you can create marketing messages based on the unique needs of each account.
 There’s no more worrying about excluding parts of the market because – in essence – that’s the whole point.
 You want to exclude parts of your market so you can craft a stronger message to the people you do want to reach.